lnbc1QWFyb24/create-coreln-app/README.md

 npm run dev
 ```

-4. Open up [http://localhost:5173](http://localhost:5173) in your browser
+4. Open [http://localhost:5173](http://localhost:5173) in your browser

-5. Follow the instructions at [https://github.com/daGoodenough/ROYGBIV-backend](https://github.com/daGoodenough/ROYGBIV-backend) to set up the backend.
+5. Follow the instructions at [https://github.com/daGoodenough/ROYGBIV-backend](https://github.com/daGoodenough/ROYGBIV-backend) to set up the backend